 In many cases, it just takes a little shuffling of points to reactivate your account status.
 And the majority of brands simply require you to simply move one point in or out of your account to show you’re still active.

-Marriott Rewards members, for example, can transfer anywhere from 1,000 to 50,000 points per year for a transaction fee of just $10 (Gold and Platinum Elite members can do so for free).

-And Choice Hotels members can purchase up to 50,000 Choice Privileges points in a year, helping them stay active and reach their reward goals.
+Marriott Rewards members, for example, can transfer points as long as the amount is from 1,000 to 50,000 points per year for a transaction fee of just $10 (Gold and Platinum Elite members can do so for free).
+Choice Hotels members can purchase up to 50,000 Choice Privileges points in a year, helping them stay active and reach their reward goals.

-Pick from many national organizations such as the American Red Cross or Make-A-Wish Foundation, and even seek out local education, arts and culture or health charities to support, and put your points to real good use.
+Pick from many national organizations such as the American Red Cross or Make-A-Wish Foundation, and even seek out local education, arts, and culture or health charities to support, and put your points to real good use.

 Another way to quickly and easily add extra points to your hotel rewards account is by taking advantage of earn malls.
 Offering a full list of stores where you’re likely already shopping, like Home Depot, Target, Walgreens, every purchase made through these online shopping portals adds extra loyalty currency to your rewards balance.

-Sign up for a rewards-earning credit card
+3. Sign up for a Hotel Rewards Credit Card

 If you’re not doing so already, using a rewards-earning credit card is a great way to keep your accounts active without needing to continuously book stays with all the hotels you have a loyalty account with.

 For most, just one purchase on the card in a 24-month window keeps your account active.
 Not to mention, many of the cards give you a hefty signup bonus to boost your account balance even more.

 The easiest way to keep your points from expiring is to educate yourself on the expiration periods for each hotel brand.
 By knowing how long you can go without interacting with an account, you can save yourself from losing out on all of those hard-earned points.

 Additionally, consider keeping tabs on your account balances using loyalty management platforms or apps, which help aggregate all your account balances in one central location.
 Here’s a roundup of some top hotel brands and their required timeframes for activity:

-Best Western – Never
+- Best Western: Never

-Choice Hotels – On Dec 31 – 2 years after the year of last activity (non-extendable)
+- Choice Hotels: On Dec 31, 2 years after the year of last activity (non-extendable)

-Club Carlson – 24 Months
+- Club Carlson: 24 Months

-Hilton – 12 Months
+- Hilton: 12 Months

-Hyatt – 24 Months
+- Hyatt: 24 Months

-IHG – 12 Months
+- IHG: 12 Months

-Marriott – 24 Months
+- Marriott: 24 Months

-Starwood – 24 Months
+- Starwood: 24 Months

-Above all, keep your loyalty rewards top of mind!
+Above all, keep your loyalty rewards top of mind.
 Take advantage of free services like the Points Loyalty Wallet, which allows you to log and track over 110+ of your favorite loyalty programs.